 In essence, CMS replaced the limit with an entirely new and separate "cost limit" (112 percent of the peer group mean routine services cost).
-It is also undisputed that 112 percent of the peer group mean of hospital-based SNFs is significantly higher than the hospital's cost limit.
+It is also undisputed that 112 percent of the peer group mean of hospital-based SNFs is significantly higher than the cost limit.
 As a result, under HCFA Pub.
 15-1 §2534.5, a reimbursement "gap" is created between the limit and 112 percent of the peer group mean that represents costs incurred by a hospital-based SNF which it is not allowed to recover.

-CMS reached a conclusion regarding the intent of Congress toward reimbursing the routine costs of hospital-based SNFs which provide only typical services and illogically applied that same rationale to hospital-based SNFs that provide atypical services.
-This is contrary to what Congress intended when it implemented the exception process to address the additional costs associated solely with the provision of atypical services, and it clearly represents a substantive change in CMS' prior interpretation and application of 42 C.F.R. §413.30(f), which states:
+CMS reached a conclusion regarding the intent of Congress toward reimbursing the routine costs of hospital-based SNFs which provide only typical services or incur only usual and customary costs and illogically applied that same rationale to hospital-based SNFs that provide atypical services or incur unusual or uncustomary costs.
+This is contrary to what Congress intended when it implemented the exception process to address the additional costs associated with the provision of atypical services and other items, and it clearly represents a substantive change in CMS' prior interpretation and application of 42 C.F.R. §413.30(f), which states: